Home : Workshop : CNC :

 Grid Point Paths

 Grid Point PathsWhile Estlcam is not a CAD program, it can be used to create relatively simple cut paths using grid points.
 Left clicks create straight point to point paths and can be used to create geometric shapes.
-Three Ctl-Left clicks will create an arched line, five a circle.
-To create a circle of a desired size set the grid spacing (View : Grid) to the desired radius.
+Three Ctl-Left clicks will create an arc, five a circle.
+To create a circle of a desired size set the grid spacing (View : Grid) to the desired radius (...or Select and Resize)...
+It seems that v12 cannot do arcs/circles.

 The video was created in response to a question about creating multiple circles so it includes a Select : Tile example.
 I also threw in an Edit : Group (anytime one click selection/editing of all items in the group) and Automatic Functions : tabs (length/height adjustable in the group Properties window).